 Is it true it’s only for the wealthy?

 There is no definitive answer to this question.
-Yes, IVF is a procedure that is certainly on the higher end in terms of costs, but that doesn’t mean it’s only for the wealthy.
+Yes, In Vitro Fertilization is a procedure that is certainly on the higher end in terms of costs, but that doesn’t mean it’s only for the wealthy.
 Though most insurance policies will not cover fertility treatments, there are financial options available that help many couples to continue with their journey of trying to achieve pregnancy with IVF.

 The financial concerns is just one of the many reasons it’s so important to work with fertility specialists who understand your unique needs.
 A good doctor will not be one that only focuses on trying to take every dollar they can from you.
 We’ve heard the horror stories, and those types of doctors give good fertility specialists a bad name.